GUINO225/CIVEXAM/docs/git_lfs_report.md

 ```

 ```
-$ wc -c assets/images/1.png assets/images/logo_splash.png
+$ wc -c assets/images/logo_splash.png assets/images/1.png
+129 assets/images/logo_splash.png
 129 assets/images/1.png
-129 assets/images/logo_splash.png
 258 total
 ```

+Because only the pointer files are present, no PNG viewer can open the assets for validation.

+### Flutter Tooling
 ```
 $ flutter --version
 bash: command not found: flutter
 ```

 ## Next Steps
-- Configure a Git remote that hosts the Git LFS objects and rerun `git lfs pull` to download the real binary assets.
+- Configure a Git remote that hosts the Git LFS objects and rerun `git lfs pull` (or `git lfs fetch`/`git lfs checkout`) to download the real binary assets.
-- Install Flutter or provide access to the Flutter SDK in the environment to run `flutter run` and confirm the splash screen and other asset-dependent views render without errors.
+- Provide access to the Flutter SDK in the environment so the application can be rebuilt (e.g., `flutter clean` and `flutter run`) once the assets are restored.